drshooby/devops-a8/README.md

 ## How to Use

 - Run `python3 setenv.py` and enter your credentials, then run the printed command for your system
+- Run the following commands to ensure the project is up-to-date, propoerly configured, then apply the changes in AWS

 ```bash
 terraform init